 - The level of coverage you believe is necessary.

 For example, some insurance providers will set a low baseline rate but increase coverage pricing for businesses that provide grooming or training services.
-Because each provider will handle this differently, it’s up to you to request quotes to discover not just how much pet business insurance costs, but how much it will cost for your business.
+Because each provider handles this differently, it’s up to you to request quotes to discover not just how much pet business insurance costs, but how much it will cost for your business.

 How do I choose a pet business insurance?